Flow invariants in the classification of Leavitt path algebras: Sufficient conditions for Morita equivalence between purely infinite simple unital Leavitt path algebras

 The composition of these two Morita equivalences gives a Morita equivalence Specifically, for each left $R$-module $M$, $\Phi(M) = Sg \otimes_{gSg} M^g.$ In particular, $\Phi$ restricts to an isomorphism

 It is tedious and straightforward to show, for each $e=e^2\in R$, that $Sg \otimes_{gSg} (Re)^g \cong S\pi(e)$ as left $S$-modules, so the second statement follows as well. \end{proof}

-Let $X$ be any set of distinct vertices of $E$, and let $e=\sum_{v\in X}v \in L(E)$.
+Suppose $E$ is a finite graph, let $X$ be any set of distinct vertices of $E$, and let $e=\sum_{v\in X}v \in L(E)$.
 It is immediate that every $y\in eL(E)e$ can be written as a $K$-linear combination of monomials of the form $\mu\nu^*$ for which $s(\mu), s(\nu) \in X$.
 This observation will be used in the proofs of various results throughout the section without explicit mention.

 We now establish the first of the four Morita equivalence results required to achieve Theorem \ref{Franksinvariantsufficient}.

 \begin{defi} {\rm Let $E = (E^0, E^1, r, s)$ be a directed graph with at least two vertices, and let $v \in E^0$ be a source.
 We form the {\em source elimination graph} $E_{\backslash v}$ of $E$ as follows: